 Research shows that problems with recycling in brain cells in Parkinson's are overcome by the malaria drug clioquinol.

 Scientists at the Oxford Parkinson's Disease Centre have uncovered a potential way that a malaria drug could protect brain cells in people with Parkinson's.
-The early stage research, published in the journal of Human Molecular Genetics, found that the drug could resolve the problems with recycling that are seen in a rat model of Parkinson's.
+The early stage research found that the drug could resolve the problems with recycling that are seen in a rat model of Parkinson's.
+You can read the full results published in the journal of Human Molecular Genetics.

 A recycling problem